blackberry-garance/flowershow-app/blog/how-to-publish-repository-with-markdown.md

 ## Conclusion

 Congratulations!
-Your markdown repository is now published with Flowershow. 💐
+Your markdown files are now published with Flowershow. 💐

 Any changes you push to your repository will automatically be reflected on your published site.
 You can continue working with your content using your favorite markdown editor and version control workflow.